 At A Y & J Solicitors, we will take the time to carefully examine why your visit visa application was refused and advise you on the best course of action to take.
 We can advise you to re-apply or appeal or pursue a Judicial Review analysing your case and unique circumstances.
 You can be confident that as an SRA regulated firm, we will act with the utmost integrity and direct you to the cost-effective path explaining the chance of success.

-If your UK Standard Visitor Visa is refused, you only have a right to appeal if your application contains a human rights ground.
+If your UK Standard Visitor Visa is refused, you only have a right to appeal if your application contains a human rights grounds.
 We experienced that it is very rare as not all visit visa applications engage human rights.
 Home Office guidance explains under which circumstances applicant’s human rights claims can be valid.
 Most commonly, applications for appeals are made under Article 8 of the European Convention on Human Rights (ECHR).

 Article 8 of the ECHR reads: